siblackburn/python_bali/calculator/README.md

 Invalid:
 `(+ 1 2)(`

-In general, we are trying to validatae that each open parenthesis, should have a corresponding closed parenthesis.
+In general, we are trying to validate that each open parenthesis, should have a corresponding closed parenthesis. hint: use a stack.